sandialabs/suncal/doc/Manual/manual.md

 To determine the time constant and its uncertainty using the calculator, set up a new Uncertainty Propagation calculation.
 Enter the measurement model name (`tau`) and expression (`R*(C1+C2)`) as shown in {*@fig:rcrisktau}.
-The Measured Quantities will fill in with the variable names.
+The Uncertainties table will fill in with the variable names.
 Enter "ms" in the units column to obtain the resulting time constant and uncertainty in milliseconds.

 ![Entering the time constant measurement model](figs/rcrisk_model.png){#fig:rcrisktau}